nightdevil00/Omarchy-Tools/README.md

    Run the script with the name of the package you want to install.
   For example, to install the package btop: ./aur-install.sh btopp .The script will then download, build, and install the package.
   Since package installation requires root privileges, you will be prompted to enter your sudo password during the final step.

+ 6. Set editor - allows for easier setting up the default editor for known text file format